ZeitOnline/vivi/core/src/zeit/content/link/README.txt

   <body/>
 </link>

 Now that was pretty boring.
-Add a title and an url:
+Add a title and a URL:

 >>> link.title = 'gocept'
 >>> link.url = 'http://gocept.com'